 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 If you run out of excelsior (or whatever that shredded stuff is called) for a gift basket you're putting together and don't want to make a trip to the store to buy more, try this.
-If a rustic or "shabby chic" look will work and you have a paper shredder, a pair of scissors, and some brown paper grocery bags, you're all set.

 Use a basket for this one.
 Put in a muffin pan, a whisk, muffin mix, mixing bowl, and pot holder.
 Put it in a pretty jar or seal-a-meal pouch and attach directions.

 A specialized gift basket is a thoughtful and useful gift to put together and give to a friend or family member.
 This is a guide about sewing theme gift basket ideas.

 If there are still any end of summer sales going on snag beach buckets for kids, they make great cheer me up buckets for little ones in the hospital anytime of the year.

 Here's a basket for that favorite "reader" in your life:

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I want to make some gift baskets (not gift in a jars, I have lots of recipes for them) Any ideas?
 What have others used?

 I love making gift baskets!
 They make wonderful, frugal gifts.
 One year I made a gift basket for virtually everyone on our Christmas gift list.